visgl/deck.gl/docs/layers/trips-layer.md

 Returns an array of navigation points on a single path.
 Each navigation point is defined as an array of three numbers: `[longitude, latitude, timestamp]`.
 Points should be sorted by `timestamp`.
 Because `timestamp` is represented as 32-bits floating number, raw unix epoch can not be used.
+You may test the validity of a timestamp by calling Math.fround(t) to check if there would be any loss of precision.

 # Source